alphapun/GreenSquare/README.md

 # GreenSquare
-A user friendly PWA platform for local farmers and cultivators to sell their products directly without the need of external external agents.
+A user friendly web platform for local farmers and cultivators to sell their products directly without the need of external external agents.